Node.js DNS Resolution: lookup, resolve & c-ares

 console.log(address, family);

 getaddrinfo() can block at the C API level while the OS resolver does its work.
 Node keeps the JavaScript thread free by running that work through the libuv thread pool.
-Chapter 1 covered the thread pool, so the local point is small: many concurrent dns.lookup() calls can occupy worker threads that other thread-pool work also needs.
+Many concurrent dns.lookup() calls can occupy worker threads that file-system work, crypto work, and other thread-pool tasks may also need.

 JavaScript dns.lookup()